How the most progressive retailers are driving positive impact in society

 Staff are the custodians of change

-When the UK plunged into its first major national lock-down due to COVID-19, there was a change in the way retail staff were perceived.
+When the UK plunged into its first major national lockdown due to the pandemic, there was a change in the way retail staff were perceived.
 Supermarket staff re-stocking shelves were seen as ‘front-line’ workers.
-A job rarely associated with great social importance was re-interpreted as critical to a functioning society.
+A job rarely associated with significant social importance was re-interpreted as critical to a functioning society.

 Central to maximising retail’s impact on society is how we value and treat retail staff.
 Retail has always been about people.
 If we analyse the broader value of each staff member, we get a glimpse into the greater value of the industry.
 Retail staff are more than shelf-stackers and cashiers.
 On many levels, they are educators and advisers.
 They need to be knowledgeable but also patient and empathetic.
 We need retail staff to understand the importance of every moment of social interaction.
 They may offer the only moment of social interaction for a customer on that day.
 Staff need to understand when elderly customers need help or how an autistic or disabled customer might have different needs.
 Such a complicated melting pot of required skillsets would present a recruitment challenge for any industry.
 With this in mind, retail staff must be treated with respect and regarded as experts.